 Professor Leon Terry, Director of Environment and Agrifood at Cranfield University, said: “Hard fruits create a higher frequency than soft fruits, so we calculated the perfect frequency for a ripe avocado and accurately measured this with the LDV test.
 Leaving the fruit undamaged is of great benefit and vastly reduces waste.
 The test we have developed could be extended to other fruits.”

 With the UK importing nearly 100,000 tonnes of avocados a year and the fruit increasingly in demand, predicting ripeness is of great benefit to suppliers and retailers.
-An expensive product, the avocados travel on conveyor belts in single file, which means the LDV can test them individually.
+An expensive product, the avocados travel on conveyor belts in a single file, which means the LDV can test them individually.
 From there, an automatic sorting mechanism that largely exists already could be used to separate the ripe from unripe fruits.

-Research Fellow Dr. Sandra Landahl added: “We tested the accuracy of LDV on a real factory line, under lab conditions, and the method has real potential, giving accurate measures of ripeness without damaging fruit.
+Research Fellow Dr. Sandra Landahl added: “We tested the accuracy of LDV on a real factory line, under lab conditions, and the method has real potential, giving accurate measures of ripeness without damaging the fruit.
 If developed, a simple ‘traffic light’ system could sort the fruit into those that are ripe, for discard or for storage, helping industry tackle food waste at this point in the supply chain.”

 Cranfield University is co-leading the new BBSRC Quality and Food Loss Network, a new initiative to link researchers with industry to find solutions for the huge food waste challenges facing the supply chain.

 The paper Non-destructive discrimination of avocado fruit ripeness using laser Doppler vibrometry is published in Biosystems Engineering.

 Reference: “Non-destructive discrimination of avocado fruit ripeness using laser Doppler vibrometry” by Sandra Landahl and Leon A. Terry, 24 April 2020, Biosystems Engineering.